 Subjects responded more on the CRf lever than on the NCRf lever, indicating that the CS had conditioned reinforcing properties.
-Responding for the conditioned reinforcer was selectively potentiated by intra-accumbens amphetamine, which increased responding on the CRf lever more than it did on the NCRf lever.
+Intra-accumbens amphetamine selectively increased responding for the conditioned reinforcer.
 However, there were no differences in responding between ACCX and sham groups.